kainonly/ngx-stomp/projects/ngx-stomp/README.md

 $ npm install @stomp/stompjs --save
 ```

-Then install this library to support Angular
+Then install this library to support Angular or Ionic

 ``` shell
 $ npm install ngx-stomp --save